mozilla/glean/docs/user/user/adding-glean-to-your-project/index.md

 6. [Initialize Glean](../../reference/general/initializing.md) as early as possible at application startup.

-7. Provide a way for users to turn data collection off (e.g. providing settings to control `Glean.setUploadEnabled()`).
+7. Provide a way for users to turn data collection off (e.g. providing settings to control `Glean.setCollectionEnabled()`).
 The exact method used is application-specific.

 {{#include ../../../shared/blockquote-info.html}}